 Windows!
 Open them up.
 Window light creates a beautiful natural lighting situation ideal for your photos.

 Plan for me to arrive at least 2 hours before your ceremony, if you are planning a first look then plan for me to arrive at least 3 hours before your ceremony.

-A first look gives you the option to get more photos done before the ceremony, maybe attend some of your cocktail hour and have a more intimate first look with your fiancé.
-You're able to talk and pretend it’s just the two of you, many have said it gets some nerves out of the way.
+A first look gives you the option to get more photos done before the ceremony, attend some of your cocktail hour and have a more intimate first look with your fiancé.
+You're able to talk and many have said it gets some nerves out of the way.

 The reason we are all here! yay!

 Consider an unplugged ceremony.
-What's unplugged?
-It's where your guests are asked to refrain from taking photos on their phones, tablets or personal cameras, just during the ceremony.
+It's where your guests are asked to refrain from taking photos on their phones, tablets or personal cameras, during the ceremony.